MikeTaylor/palaeo-vo/vo-manuscript.md

 ### Open composition

-This work first began to take shape as a series of blog-posts (Taylor 2018c, Taylor 2018d, Wedel 2018a, Wedel 2018b, Wedel 2018c) which were drawn together in a talk (XXX reference) presented by Taylor as part of the 1st Palaeontological Virtual Congress (http://palaeovc.uv.es/) and announced online (Wedel 2018d).
-This manuscript was developer in the open, in a public GitHub repository (XXX cite SV-POW! post, and hopefully some issue reports and/or pull-requests).
+This work first began to take shape as a series of blog-posts (Taylor 2018c, Taylor 2018d, Wedel 2018a, Wedel 2018b, Wedel 2018c) which were drawn together in a talk (Taylor and Wedel 2018) presented by Taylor as part of the 1st Palaeontological Virtual Congress (http://palaeovc.uv.es/) and announced online (Wedel 2018d).
+This manuscript was developed in the open, in a public GitHub repository (https://github.com/MikeTaylor/palaeo-vo; see Taylor 2018e).
 We commend this approach as valuable for soliciting informal feedback early in the process, and in making the research itself available quickly.

 ## Acknowledgements

 First, we thank Phil Mannion (Imperial College London) both for his multiple rounds of review of the _Xenoposeidon_ manuscript and for giving us permission to quote relevant excepts in the current paper.
-XXX seek this permission!
+We also thank Marc Vincent for permission to reproduce his photograph in Figure B.

-We are also grateful to the curators and collection managers for access to specimens used in this study, including
+We are deeply grateful to the curators and collection managers for access to specimens used in this study, including
 * Daniela Schwarz (Museum für Naturukunde Berlin) for _Giraffatitan_.
 * Julia McHugh (Dinosaur Journey) for _Haplocanthosaurus_.
 * Bill Simpson (Field Museum of Natural History, Chicago, IL) for _Brachiosaurus_ and the giraffe.